dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 Methods of redaction exist for text, audio and video using post processing of the media.
 The method of redaction used is out of the scope of this document.
 A redacted vCon SHOULD reference it's non-redacted version.
-The non-redacted version of the vCon referenced from the redacted vCon MUST be encrypted such that only those with permision to view the non-redacted content can decrypt it.
+The non-redacted version of the vCon referenced from the redacted vCon MUST be encrypted such that only those with permission to view the non-redacted content can decrypt it.

 Any time a vCon is shared outside its original security domain, it SHOULD be signed and optionally encrypted.
 Files externally referenced by a vCon SHOULD always be signed with the verification information included in the vCon that references the external file as defined in [Externally Referenced Files](#externally-referenced-files) and [Signing Externally Referenced Files](#signing-externally-referenced-files).